The Lord of the Rings: The Rings of Power: Critical response

-The review aggregator website Rotten Tomatoes reported an 83% approval score for the first season based on 475 reviews.
-The website's critical consensus reads, "It may not yet be the One Show to Rule Them All, but The Rings of Power enchants with its opulent presentation and deeply-felt rendering of Middle-earth."
-Metacritic, which uses a weighted average, assigned a score of 71 out of 100 based on reviews from 40 critics, indicating "generally favorable reviews".
+The review aggregator website Rotten Tomatoes calculated that 84% of 489 critics reviews for the first season were positive and the average rating was 8 out of 10.
+The website's critics consensus reads, "It may not yet be the One Show to Rule Them All, but The Rings of Power enchants with its opulent presentation and deeply-felt rendering of Middle-earth."
+Metacritic assigned a weighted average score of 71 out of 100 based on 40 reviews, indicating a "generally favorable" response.
+Particular praise went to the visuals and designs, while the overall structure, slow pacing, and reliance on mystery box–style storytelling were criticized.